 However, as enterprises that strive for democratic control, co-ops are known to take a fair amount of effort to organize and operate successfully.
 For students, balancing course loads, jobs, obligations and self-care, there's little time to allot elsewhere.
 This academic course is designed to give students the time and resources needed to devote to the development of a community-owned enterprise.
-By gaining academic credit, students will be able to give 10-15 hours a week for an entire semester, an average of 150 hours, to co-op education and development!
+By gaining academic credit, students will be able to devote 10-15 hours a week for an entire semester to co-op education and development!

 Understand the vibrant history and continuing relevance of cooperatives in building equitable economies

 Understand the basic theories and principles of economic and social development, with a focus on food justice

 Be able to synthesize the effects of globalization, sustainability, and systematic oppression at global and local scales

 Be equipped with specific strategies, tools, and resources for the launching or expansion of their own co-op on their campus or in their community

 Create a business plan for their co-op, including financial plans, marketing initiatives, and organizational and governance improvements